CI/CD Concurrent Jobs in Team Services

 When the free tier of Microsoft-hosted CI/CD is no longer sufficient, you can pay for CI/CD capacity per concurrent job.
 Paid Microsoft-hosted CI/CD removes the monthly time limit and also allows you to run a single job for up to 6 hours.

 formerly private pipelines

 If you want to run builds and releases on your own machines, then you need self-hosted CI/CD.
-You'll start by deploying our private agents on your machines.
-You can register any number of these private agents in your VSTS account for free.
+You'll start by deploying our self-hosted agents on your machines.
+You can register any number of these self-hosted agents in your VSTS account for free.
 We charge based on the number of jobs you want to run at a time, not the number of agents registered.